macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 Two scripts are provided to test a connection to a MySQL database. `They are here. <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/flask/databases/test_mysql_connection>`_ An additional Python module must be installed — PyMySQL — and a username and password **must** be included in the connection string (even an *empty* password has a place).

 In addition, when running the MySQL database locally, a socket string must be included.
 This string will be very different on MacOS and Windows.

+If you do not want to run the database locally, but instead you have the database on a remote server — while you are writing your Flask app (and testing it) on your own computer — you will need to `remotely connect to your MySQL database <http://bit.ly/mm-remote-mysql>`_.

 The connection string
 +++++++++++++++++++++